amblina/katacoda-scenarios/tutorial3/step3.md

 Now we are on the command line again let's test what we have learnt:

-We already know that we can run `ls` on it's own (without options or paths) and that we can run it with options and a path.
+We already know that we can run `ls` on its own (without options or paths) and that we can run it with options and a path.
 These combinations are shown below.
 Try running these commands and predicting what will be produced by each command.